HopkinsIDD/flepimop-documentation/gitbook/gempyor/model-description.md

 #### Mixing between subpopulations

 The generalized compartmental model allows for second order “interaction” terms that describe transitions between model states that depend on interactions between pairs of individuals.
-For example, in the context of a classical SIR model, the rate of new infections depends on interactions between susceptible and infectious individuals and the transmission rate:
+For example, in the context of a classical SIR model, the rate of new infections depends on interactions between susceptible and infectious individuals and the transmission rate

 $$
 \frac{dI}{dt} = \beta S I - \gamma I
 $$

-For a model with multiple subpopulations, each of these interactions can occur either between individuals in the same or different subpopulations, with specific rate parameters for each combination of individual locations:
+For a model with multiple subpopulations, each of these interactions can occur either between individuals in the same or different subpopulations, with specific rate parameters for each combination of individual locations

 $$
 \frac{dI_i}{dt} = \sum_j \beta_{ji} I_j S_i - \gamma I_i